SixArm/topics/topics/progress-indicator/index.md

-# Progress indicators
+# Progress indicator

-Progress indicators, in the context of user interface (UI) and user experience (UX) design, are visual elements that communicate the progress or status of a process, task, or operation to the user.
-They provide valuable feedback to users, letting them know that something is happening, and help manage their expectations regarding the completion time.
+A progress indicator, in the context of user interface (UI) and user experience (UX) design, is a visual element that communicates the progress or status of a process, task, or operation to the user.
 Some common progress indicators are progress bars, counter tickers, percentage-complete displays, spinning icons, thermometer charts, odometers, and the like.
+They provide feedback to users that something is happening, and can help users understand the expected completion time.

 Key aspects…